 Includes all equipment and tuition.
 Prices valid to 31 March 2022.
 Price is per person and includes all applicable fees, taxes and levies.
 Locals discount not valid for optional extras.

 9am: Complete paperwork and familiarisation at our Dive Training Centre.
-You’ll spend your first day on classroom learning, with theory sessions in the afternoon.
-If you don’t have a current first aid certificate, you’ll also complete your Emergency First Response qualification in the morning.
+You’ll spend your first day on classroom learning, with theory sessions in the morning.

 In the afternoon, fine-tune your rescue skills in the pool.